-What you must pay when Services that are covered for you vou get these services Over the Counter (OTC) items (continued) Important: Due to added time to receive your request by mail, we encourage you to allow extra time when placing your order.
+Services that are covered for you What you must pay when you get these services Over the Counter (OTC) items (continued) Over the phone: To place an order by phone, please call 1 (800) 680-4568 (TTY: 711).
+The Member Services Team is available October 1st - March 31st 8 am - 8 pm local time 7 days a week, and April 1st - September 30th 8 am - 8 pm Monday - Friday.
+Mail: To place an order by mail, send your completed order form using the postage-paid envelope to: There is no coinsurance, copayment, or deductible for covered OTC items.
+NationsBenefits 1700 N. University Drive Plantation, FL 33322 Important: Due to added time to receive your request by mail, we encourage you to allow extra Over the Counter (OTC) items (continued) time when placing your order.
 If your order is not received by the 20th of the month, it may be processed for the following benefit period.
 If you want your order applied to the current benefit period, we recommend placing your order online or by phone.
-Partial hospitalization services and Intensive outpatient You pay a \$25 copayment services per visit for partial Partial hospitalization is a structured program of active hospitalization services and psychiatric treatment provided as a hospital outpatient service intensive outpatient services. or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less
+Your costs do not count toward your maximum out- of-pocket amount Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+You pay a \$25 copayment per visit for partial hospitalization services and intensive outpatient services Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.

-Services that are covered for you What you must pay when you get these services Personal Emergency Response System (PERS) eternalHealth partnered with Connect America to offer a mobile personal emergency response service (PERS).
-There is no coinsurance, copayment or deductible for the Personal Emergency Response System (PERS).
-Connect America's PERS solution includes: A lightweight wearable device (neck pendant) A charging cradle Connect Notify mobile app for members, their families, and caregivers Your costs do not count toward your maximum out- of-pocket amount Features of the PERS: Advanced fall detection technology GPS location technology Built-in speaker for clear, two-way communications Water-resistant - can be worn in the shower Long-life rechargeable battery Operates over cellular network - does not require mobile subscription or landline service To receive your PERS please call 1-(877) 909-4606.
+Services that are covered for you What you must pay when you get these services Personal Emergency Response System (PERS) eternalHealth partnered with Connect America to offer a There is no coinsurance, copayment or deductible for the Personal Emergency mobile personal personal emergency response service (PERS).
+Connect America's PERS solution includes: Response System (PERS) A lightweight wearable device (neck pendant) A charging cradle Connect Notify mobile app for members, their families, and caregivers Your costs do not count toward your maximum out- of-pocket amount Features of the PERS: Advanced fall detection technology GPS location technology Built-in speaker for clear, two-way communications Water-resistant - can be worn in the shower Long-life rechargeable battery Operates over cellular network - does not require mobile subscription or landline service To receive your PERS please call 1-(877) 909-4606.
 Hours of Operation are: Monday through Friday 8:00 a.m. to 5:00 p.m.
 ET